-Take, for example, a common mindset most college students have is this; go to college, study hard, make good grades, land a good paying job, find love, get married and live happily ever after.
-Life is unpredictable and diverse and seldom do things go according to any plan in one’s life.
+Take, for example, a common mindset most college students have is this; go to college, study hard, make good grades, land a good-paying job, find love, get married and live happily ever after.
+The problem with this scenario is that life is unpredictable and diverse and seldom do things go according to plan.

 Conforming to any script can set us up for misery and disenchantment with the natural flow of own unique lives.

 The most common mental issues I treat are anxiety and depression.
 Depression can also take the form of anger towards one’s self or others.
 When people struggle with chronic fear, a sense of impending doom, or feelings of hopelessness, in some cases, it may be simply because things are not going according to their expectations.

 People who struggle with chronic anxiety are usually very astute.
 They struggle with a conflicted mind.
 While they strongly believe that things in their lives should go in a specific order, they are also very aware that with the exception of death, nothing in our lives is guaranteed.
 A good job is not guaranteed, love is not guaranteed, health is not guaranteed.

 People who struggle with anxiety seem to be stuck in a situation analogous to the Catholic description of purgatory.
 They enjoy the idea of structured and predictable life, however, they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
 They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence, they remain stuck.